mkiroshdz/ask-my-notes/README.md

 # Ask My Notes

-Ask-my-notes is a silly and funny web app that allows you to make questions about the content ingested using pdf documents.
+Ask-my-notes is a silly and funny web app that allows you to make questions about the content of pdf documents.
 This app relies on a language model from OpenAi to be able to understand the meaning of the question given the ingested information.

 ## Requirements